+When tattoo chokers once again became a legit, wearable option, we should have known that crimped hair would shortly follow.
 These trends (along with a few others that are firmly back on our radar) epitomized the early aughts and have been recently revived.
-This time around, Gen Z is carrying the crimps torch and showing off their style skills on (you guessed it), Tik Tok.
-Here’s everything you need to know about the trend, from it’s inspiration, to the tools necessary, and some great Tik Tok tutorials.
+This time around, Gen Z is carrying the crimps torch (er, wand?) and showing off their style skills on TikTok.
+Here’s everything you need to know about the trend, from its inspiration to the tools necessary, and some great TikTok tutorials.

-Achieving a crimp is super straight-forward—if you can use a flatiron, you can use a crimper.
+Achieving a crimp is super straightforward.
+If you can use a flat iron, you can use a crimper.
 However, instead of crimping hair all the way through (the way you would run a flatiron from roots to ends), you section off the hair and crimp piece-by-piece.
-This is another thing that makes the style so fun and unique—you can crimp closer to the crown in one section, at the center for another, and then towards the bottom, mixing and matching your crimp pattern as you go.
+This is another thing that makes the style so fun and unique.
+You can crimp closer to the crown in one section, at the center for another, and then towards the bottom, mixing and matching your crimp pattern as you go.

 Though we recommend a styler for really getting crimps right, you can also create tiny braids all around the hair and leave them in for a while (we suggest sleeping in them for a lasting texture) to get the look minus the heat.

-Tools to try
+Tools to Try

 Tools matter when it comes to crimping, but you don’t necessarily have to break the bank to walk away with a winner.
 We swear by: